Sherman Tank Site: News Post 12, things have been changing, its all behind the scenes.

-The Spicer 95, General Motors 3030B Torqumatic, and the Model 900T, were all considered for use in the Sherman.
+The Spicer 95, General Motors 3030B Torqumatic, and the Model 900T were all considered for use in the Sherman.
 The Spicer unit was in testing as the war ended.
 The 3030B was discontinued by GM before it could be tested.
 This was the transmission used in the T20 and T20E3.
 The 3030Bs replacement was the 900T, but it was in high demand from the M18 Hellcat program.
 They went back and used Spicer 95s to test the concept.
 By mid-1944 GM was able to more than handle demand from the M18 program and was able to furnish test transmissions.
 Two M4A3 tanks were modified and re-designated M4A3E3.
 They were then sent to Aberdeen Proving Ground for testing against the Spicer 95 equipped M4A1E3 and M4A3E1 from the early tests.
-The tests were promising, but the end of the war, and the cross drive transmission in the works really killed this one off.
+The tests were promising, but the end of the war and the cross drive transmission in the works really killed this one off.

 The Cross Drive Tranny/Differential: Work on this new type of transmission/final drives started in early 43.
-What would be developed from it would be the standard transmission for post war US tanks.
+What would be developed from it would be the standard transmission for post-war US tanks.
 It was designed for not just use in the Sherman but later model tanks as well.

-Model EX100 Cross Drive Tranny: This was the first cross drive tested the US and it went into a M4A3 Sherman.
-The installation on the Sherman required a large whole to be cut in the upper part of the Transmission cover, and a large bulged armored cover was placed over it, to fit the new transmission.
+Model EX100 Cross Drive Tranny: This was the first cross drive tested the US and it went into an M4A3 Sherman.
+The installation in the Sherman required a large hole to be cut in the upper part of the Transmission cover, and a large bulged armored cover was placed over it, to fit the new transmission.
 This cover was called the “manhole cover”, by engineers and the tank maintainers.
 The was an automatic transmission using a torque converter, with electric steering and braking, and all in a much more compact unit than the Shermans current transmission/final drive setup.
 There were of course problems, and since work on this started late, when they solved the problems, it was no longer for use in the Sherman.

 Suspensions: The ones that didn’t make it, I might throw a bit in about wider tracks here too.

-Seemly like every other part of the tank there were extensive tests of various types of suspension on the Sherman.
+Seemly like every other part of the tank, there were extensive tests of various types of suspension on the Sherman.
 When we talked about it before we only covered the suspension that made it into production.

 Early HVSS: This was an attempt to increase spring life but used the same width track.
 This was also the suspension used on the T20, T22, and T22E1.
 These units had shocks in the front and rear bogie units, and they made the ride more smooth and had a favorable effect on gunnery and overall ride.
-It did not however offer enough improvement for any slowdown in the production lines so it was never mass produced.
+It did not, however, offer enough improvement for any slowdown in the production lines so it was never mass produced.

 Christie Style: A heavily modified version of a Christie type suspension was tried on one tank.
 The springs were installed on armored boxes under the sponsons but outside the hull.
 It showed it was feasible, but no one was really interested.
 Christie suspension may be the most overrated suspension for a tank ever.

 Torsion Bar: In March of 1943, Ordnance recommended a design and construction of a Sherman tank with wide tracks and torsion bar suspension.
 This type of suspension had been seen on German tanks like the PIII and Stug, Russian tanks like the KV series.
 Two M4A2E4 tanks were produced for testing.
-These tanks borrowed a lot from the T20E3, since it was getting a torsion bar suspension a too and it would use the same 24 inch wide track.
-The suspension offered few advantages over the HVSS system that reached production and the test vehicles had a lot problems with things breaking.
+These tanks borrowed a lot from the T20E3 since it was getting a torsion bar suspension a too and it would use the same 24-inch wide track.
+The suspension offered few advantages over the HVSS system that reached production and the test vehicles had a lot of problems with things breaking.
 It did provide valuable information about the torsion bar suspension that would go on to be used in later tanks, and it had a very low 10 psi ground pressure.

-World of Tanks gave the in game version of this tank away to the North American Beta testers when the game went live, and it’s always been one of my favorite in game tanks.
+World of Tanks gave the in-game version of this tank away to the North American Beta testers when the game went live, and it’s always been one of my favorite in-game tanks.